 Photo courtesy of Amber Walker.

 “I remember Searcy Holiday of Lights when I was a teenager,” said Kristi Thurmon, chair of the Holiday of Lights committee and publisher of OnlyInArk.com.
 “The lights at the parks were magical and really brought the community together.
-I’m so proud to continue that tradition by serving on the committee since 2015 and leading it in 2021.
-Last year we were not able to have many Christmas events due to Covid-19, so 2021 is bigger and better than ever.”
+I’m so proud to continue that tradition by serving on the committee since 2015 and leading it since 2021.
+This year is bigger and better than ever with over 100 events throughout the holiday season.”

-The bulk of the Searcy A&P funds will pay for lighting, but the money also allows for an enhanced ice-skating experience, a Christmas Lighting Contest and new events.
+The bulk of the Searcy A&P funds will pay for lighting, but the money also allows for new events.
 More lights illuminate Spring and Berryhill Parks, and Yancey Park is included for the first time.
-The painted tree forest in Berryhill Park expanded to include more than 40 new trees by local artists to complement the trees painted in 2019.
-New events include a Christmas bus tour, a scavenger hunt throughout the city, and the World Championship Chocolate Gravy Cookoff.
+The painted tree forest in Berryhill Park expanded to include more than 80 trees by local artists.
+New events include free carriage rides in downtown Searcy, an Elf Movie Party at the historic Rialto Theater, a Christmas Trivia event and a Christmas music event at Smyrna Church, which is the oldest church building in Arkansas.

 “Since Adria English, an OnlyInArk.com blogger, shared her first experience with chocolate gravy and recipes several years ago, I have dreamed of this opportunity,” said Thurmon.
-“I am so excited that Searcy finally has the occasion to host this one-of-a-kind, family-friendly event through Holiday of Lights.
+“I am so excited that Searcy is hosting this one-of-a-kind, family-friendly event through Holiday of Lights for the second year.
 I believe it will draw people from all over the state.”

-Contestant entry forms are available by emailing email@example.com and are due Monday, Nov.
-29. Ticket holders will receive individual servings of biscuits and chocolate gravy during the event.
-Advance tickets are available for $5 at Eventbrite.
+Contestant entry forms are available here.
+Ticket holders will receive individual servings of biscuits and chocolate gravy during the event.
+Advance tickets are available for $5 here.
 Tickets will be $7 at the event.

 Other events for Searcy’s Jolly Jubilee include:

-Historic Searcy and Christmas light bus tours will highlight locations in various parts of town.
 The Berry Merry Christmas event Saturday, Dec.
-11, is at Berryhill Park.
-Guests can meet Santa and their favorite princesses and toy characters and enjoy an outdoor movie with cookies and hot chocolate.
+10, is at Berryhill Park.
+Guests can meet Santa and their favorite princesses and heroes and enjoy free cookies and hot chocolate.

 Another fan favorite is the Living Nativity, a drive-thru event with over 300 actors and live animals at Searcy First Assembly of God.

-The full schedule of events for Searcy Holiday of Lights with links to tickets and more details can be found at Visitsearcy.com.
+The full schedule of events for Searcy Holiday of Lights with links to tickets and more details can be found at searcyholidayoflights.com.

 Cover photo courtesy of Al Fowler.